Last updated: January 2, 2026

 If traveling from New Mexico on I-40 or from Phoenix on I-17, consider taking US 89 from Flagstaff, Arizona, north to Cameron, Ariz. and then west on State Route 64 to the Desert View or East Entrance of the park, where you can enjoy your first views of the Grand Canyon from Desert View.

-This entrance is also ideal for motorists traveling to/from Southwestern Colorado and Southern Utah.
+This entrance also reduces driving time for motorists traveling to/from Southwestern Colorado and Southern Utah.

 Located approximately 74 miles (119 km) from Flagstaff, Arizona, the Desert View Entrance Station serves as a second gateway to the South Rim and the primary portal to the Desert View area.
 The entrance is open 24 hours/day, 7 days/week.